NativeScript/firebase/packages/firebase-remote-config/README.md

 ### Value source

 When a value is read, it contains source data about the parameter.
-As explained above, if a value is read before it has been fetched & activated then the value will fallback to the default value set.
+As explained above, if a value is read before it has been fetched & activated then the value will fall back to the default value set.
 If you need to validate whether the value returned from the module was local or remote, the getSource() method can be conditionally checked:

 ```ts
 import { firebase } from '@nativescript/firebase-core';